Tapping into new audiences is an incredibly effective way to grow your website traffic—and hreflang tags can make it much easier.

 Who Should Use Hreflang Code Attributes?

-You should use these tags when you want to offer the correct version of your website to groups you can identify and separate by language or geographical region.
+You should use these tags when you want to offer the correct version of your website to groups of people you can identify and separate by language or geographical region.

-This tactic is best for companies that have a good reason to be accessing international markets.
-For instance, you can monetize the traffic, sell directly to those visitors, or creating a global brand.
+This tactic is best for companies with a good reason to access international markets.
+For instance, you can monetize the traffic, sell directly to those visitors, or create a global brand.

 SEO and More: Benefits of Proper Use of Hreflang Tags

-- Improve your organic SEO by lowering bounce rates, increasing rankings, and improving click-through and conversion rates.
+- SEO benefits: Improve your organic SEO by lowering bounce rates, increasing rankings, and improving click-through and conversion rates.
 When these readers can access a personalized version of your content, they’re more likely to stay on your site longer, reading more pages, which reduces your overall bounce rate.

-- Your user experience (UX) will improve for readers outside your region.
+- Improved UX: Your user experience (UX) improves for readers outside your region.
 But unfortunately, user experience is often an overlooked part of a global SEO strategy.

-However, you need to tread carefully any time you create similar content, even in another language, to avoid issues with duplication.
+However, you must tread carefully whenever you create similar content, even in another language, to avoid issues with duplication.
 Instead, use hreflang to match the correct piece of content to what the user wants to see.

 What Does a Hreflang Tag Look Like?